-Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key are identified and documented in the personcentered service plan and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board.
-Code Click on "Title 50", Page 24 of TOC. services must be delivered in accordance with the approved plan of care (POC).
-No mention of listing setting options or including in the POC \$13901 - Individualized and Family Support - silent - addressed in the person centered plan process §13905 Community Integration Development - Silent - addressed in the person centered plan process §13907 - Supported Living - Silent §13909 - Substitute Family Care - Silent the most appropriate document.
-NOW Manual: Program office policy or manual will be revised to \$13911 - Day Habilitation - Silent \$13913 - Supported Employment - Silent \$13917 - Employment Related Training - Silent require documentation of choice of non- disability specific setting for these services.
+Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key 2 The setting is selected by the individual from among setting options including non-disability specific settings and an option for a private unit in a residential setting.
+The setting options are identified and documented in the personcentered service plan and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board.
+LAC: Title 50, Part XXI, Subpart 11, Chapters 137 and 139 (NOW) Louisiana Administrativ e Code Click on "Title 50", Page 24 of TOC.
+NOW Manual New Opportunitie s Waiver Provider Manual reside in the community and to participate as independently as possible Section 32.1 pg12 Substitute Family Care - Silent Section 32.1 pg 34 Housing Stabilization - partially compliant - maintain their own housing as set forth in the participant's approved POC.
+Services must be provided in the home or a community setting LAC: §13701 Introduction - Partially compliant / mostly silent.
+Plan of Care for services is developed using a person centered process.
+All services must be delivered in accordance with the approved plan of care (POC).
+No mention of listing setting options or including in the POC §13901 - Individualized and Family Support - silent - addressed in the LAC: Program office policy or manual will be revised to require documentation of choice of non- disability specific setting for these services.
+The person centered process documentation is currently under review and these LAC: A NOW Manual: B